-Examples of two-parameter splines include the Minimum Energy Curve, the Euler spiral spline, Mehlum's KURGLA 1, Hobby's spline, IKARUS, and Séquin's circle spline.
-Note that the count of parameters excludes the scaling, rotation, and translation required to get the curve segment to coincide with the two endpoints - those additional parameters
+Examples of two-parameter splines include the Minimum Energy Curve, the Euler spiral spline, Mehlum's KURGLA 1, Hobby's spline, Ikarus, and Séquin's circle spline.
+Note that the count of parameters excludes the scaling, rotation, and translation required to get the curve segment to coincide with the two endpoints - those additional parameters are uniquely determined by the constraints that the curve segment fits the endpoints, providing no additional flexibility for the shape of the curve.

-Any given two-parameter spline can be characterized by two properties: the family of curves parameterized by the endpoint tangent angles, and the algorithm used to determine the tangent angles.
-For example, the Euler spiral spline uses a curve family with linearly varying curvature, and uses a global solver to ensure $G^2$ continuity to determine the tangents.
+Any given two-parameter spline can be characterized by two properties: the family of curves parametrized by the endpoint tangent angles, and the algorithm used to determine the tangent angles.
+For example, the Euler spiral spline uses a curve family with linearly varying curvature, and uses a global solver to ensure $G^2$ -continuity to determine the tangents.

-Of the two-parameter splines listed above, the MEC and the Euler spiral are extensible.
+Of the two-parameter splines listed above, the MEC and the Euler spiral are extensional.
 In the case of the MEC, this property follows directly from the variational statement - if adding a new on-curve point would produce a new curve with a lower cost functional, that curve would have satisfied the old constraints as well.
 In addition, both splines are based on cutting segments from a fixed generating curve, the rectangular elastica or the Euler spiral.

 These properties are not simply coincidental.
-In fact, all two parameter, extensible splines correspond to a single generating curve, and any generating curve can be used as the basis of a two-parameter extensible spline.
+In fact, all two-parameter, extensional splines correspond to a single generating curve, and any generating curve can be used as the basis of a two-parameter extensional spline.
 The two families, then, are essentially equivalent.

-4.1 Extensible two-parameter splines have a generating curve
+4.1 Extensional two-parameter splines have a generating curve

 A central result of this thesis is that for any extensional two-parameter spline there exists a generator curve so that all curve segments between adjacent control points can be cut from that generator curve, subject to scaling, rotation, translation, and mirror image transformations to make the endpoints of the cut segments align with the endpoints in the spline.
-Thus, any spline in htis family can be defined simply in terms of the generator curve.
-In some ways, this definition circles back to one of the earliest formulations of nonlinear splines, "After looking carefully into the relevant equations, one realizes that the schemes of [47] and [21] do not approximate mechanical splines more closely than other curves - nor does it seem particularly desirable to have them do so.
-For example, they approximate equally well to Hermite interpolation by segments of Euler's spirals, joined together with continuous curvature".
-[8, p.
+Thus, any spline in this family can be defined simply in terms of the generator curve.
+In some ways, this definition circles back to one of the earliest formulations of nonlinear splines, "After looking carefully into the relevant equations, one realizes that the schemes of [53] and [23] do not approximate mechanical splines more closely than other curves - nor does it seem particularly desirable to have them do so.
+For example, they approximate equally well to Hermite interpolation by segments of Euler's spirals, joined together with continuous curvature."
+[10, p.
 171].
 The Euler spiral is but one of a family of desirable curves for constructing extensional interpolating splines.

-Theorem 1 In an extensible, two parameter spline, there exists a curve such that for any spline segment (parameterized by angles $\theta_0$ and $\theta_1$ there exists two points on the curve ( $s_0$ and $s_1$ ) such that that that segment of the curve, when transformed by rotation, scaling and translation so that the endpoints coincide, also coincides along the length of the segment.
+Theorem 1 In an extensional, $G^2$ -continuous, two-parameter spline, there exists a curve such that for any spline segment (parametrized by angles $\theta_0$ and $\theta_1$ ) there exist two points on the curve ( $s_0$ and $s_1$ ) such that the segment of the curve, when transformed by rotation, scaling and translation so that the endpoints coincide, also coincides along the length of the segment.

-Figure 4.1: Incremental construction of the generator curve of a two-parameter spline.
+Figure 4.1.
+Incremental construction of the generator curve of a two-parameter spline.

 A typical section of curve is shown in Figure 4.1.
 For some given endpoint angles, the generated curve segment is the section from $s_0$ to $s_2$ .
-Because of the extensionality, for any $s_1$ along this curve, the subdivided curve from $s_0$ to $s_1$ (which is the result of applying $\theta_0$ and thet $a_1$ endpoint constraints) must be consistent with the original segment.
+Because of the extensionality, for any $s_1$ along this curve, the subdivided curve from $s_0$ to $s_1$ (which is the result of applying $\theta_0$ and $\theta_1$ endpoint constraints) must be consistent with the original segment.
 Modulo scaling, the curvature $\kappa$ and its derivatives $\kappa'$ and $\kappa''$ must of course also match between these two segments.